snoop2head/elastic-stock-prediction/README.md

 [🔗 Refer to blog post for more information](https://snoop2head.github.io/Dacon-Stock-Price-Competition/)

-[TOC]

 ### Goal

-Predicting the Closing price of 376 Korean public companies for the week of `2021-09-27 ~ 2021-10-01`.
+- Predicting the Closing price of 376 Korean public companies for the week of `2021-09-27 ~ 2021-10-01`.
+- Public Leaderboard was based on the Closing price of  `2021-09-01 ~ 2021-09-06`
-There was no limitation for the data source.
+- There was no limitation for the data source.

 ### Evaluation Result